-Forstall and Shapiro [8] present data for the decay of centreline concentration in jets of air in a coflowing stream of air.
-Figure 3-1 shows a comparison of DRIFT 3.7.21 centreline predictions for a jet of air in still air with these data.
-In Figure 3-1, the centreline concentration, C_c is normalised by the value at the source, C_0 and the distance along the centreline, x is divided by the characteristic length, L_b which is defined in [9] - for a jet in still air it is proportional to the nozzle diameter and for a jet in a co-flow it is based on the conserved excess momentum flux.
+Forstall and Shapiro [9] present data for the decay of centreline concentration in jets of air in a coflowing stream of air.
+Figure 3-1 shows a comparison of DRIFT 3.7.22 centreline predictions for a jet of air in still air with these data.
+In Figure 3-1, the centreline concentration, $C_c$ is normalised by the value at the source, $C_0$ and the distance along the centreline, x is divided by the characteristic length, $L_b$ which is defined in [10] - for a jet in still air it is proportional to the nozzle diameter and for a jet in a co-flow it is based on the conserved excess momentum flux.

-DRIFT 3.7.21 includes an empirical delay for the centreline concentration decay to account for the finite length of the so-called zone of flow establishment over which the lateral profiles evolve from those at the exit (approximated as uniform) to those in the established jet (approximated as Gaussian).
+DRIFT 3.7.21 and 3.7.22 include an empirical delay for the centreline concentration decay to account for the finite length of the so-called zone of flow establishment over which the lateral profiles evolve from those at the exit (approximated as uniform) to those in the established jet (approximated as Gaussian).
 The empirical delay is set by tuning to Forstall and Shapiro data and so the comparison shows only that this empirical delay is behaving as intended and additionally confirms that the subsequent jet decay is well represented by the jet entrainment coefficient used in DRIFT.
-Also shown in Figure 3-1 are the predictions from the jet model ESRJet which is an independently coded implementation of the gas jet model of Cleaver and Edwards [7].
+Also shown in Figure 3-1 are the predictions from the jet model ESRJet which is an independently coded implementation of the gas jet model of Cleaver and Edwards [8] on which JINX is also based.